particle-iot/docs/src/content/reference/device-cloud/api.md

 The examples use form encoded data to make them easier to read and type but unless specified otherwise any endpoint can also accept a JSON object with the parameters as properties.

+## Postman

+In addition to using curl, you can use [Postman](https://www.postman.com/) a 3rd-party product that provides a web-based graphical interface for making API calls.

+To making using Postman significantly easier, download [postman.zip](/assets/files/postman.zip) and extract the two files:

+- Particle Device Cloud API.postman_collection.json
+- Particle Postman Environment.postman_environment.json

+Use the **Import** feature to import these two files into Postman.

+{{imageOverlay src="/assets/images/postman/import.png" alt="Import"}}

+Once you've imported the Particle Postman Environment you can select it from the popup in the upper right corner of the Postman workspace window.

+{{imageOverlay src="/assets/images/postman/set-environment.png" alt="Set Environment"}}

+### Authenticating with Postman

+Using a quickly expiring access token is a good way to maintain security when using Postman.
+You can easily do this using the [Particle CLI](/reference/developer-tools/cli/#particle-token-create).

+The parameter is the number of seconds, so 3600 is one hour.
+If you leave off the `--expires-in` option, the token will be good for 90 days.
+You can also create a non-expiring token.

+`
+particle token create --expires-in 3600
+`

+- To use this token, select **Particle Postman Environment** in the upper right corner of the Postman workspace  (1).

+- Click the eye icon next to it to view the configuration (2).

+- Paste in the access token in the `access_token` field (3).

+{{imageOverlay src="/assets/images/postman/access-token.png" alt="Access Token" }}

+It's also possible to enter your username and password in the Postman environment, and also possible to generate the token from within Postman itself.
+However, these techniques are hard to use if you have multi-factor authentication (MFA) enabled on your Particle account.
+The CLI and `access_token` technique above works both with and without MFA enabled.

+### Example: List devices

+A good way to test out your access token is use **List devices**.

+- Open **Collections** then **Particle Device Cloud API** then **Devices** then **List devices**.

+- If you've entered the access_token in the previous step, there should be a small green circle on the **Authorization** tab.

+- Click the blue **Send** button.

+{{imageOverlay src="/assets/images/postman/list-devices.png" alt="List Devices" }}

+You should get output with information about your devices in the bottom pane.

+{{imageOverlay src="/assets/images/postman/list-output.png" alt="List Output" }}

+### Example: Calling a function

+- Open **Collections** then **Particle Device Cloud API** then **Devices** then **Call a function**.

+- In the **Params** tab, enter the device ID you want to call in **deviceid** and the function name in **functionName**.
+In this case, we're using the Blink and LED firmware on the device, so it will respond to the **led** function.

+{{imageOverlay src="/assets/images/postman/function-name.png" alt="Function Name" }}

+- You don't need to enter anything in the **Authorization** tab, but this is how the data gets from the Environment into the API call.

+{{imageOverlay src="/assets/images/postman/authorization.png" alt="Authorization" }}

+- In this example, we're passing the value **on** in the **arg** parameter.
+This turns on the blue D7 LED on the device with the Blink and LED firmware.

+{{imageOverlay src="/assets/images/postman/call-function-body.png" alt="Call function" }}

+- Click **Send**.
+It will also show some output in the bottom pane if the device is online and is running the appropriate firmware.

 ## Authentication